|

 "I'm going to use it to make the bodywork, look like a giant insect."

 "Uh, huh."
 Marion was genuinely interested, as an artist.
+"Like fibreglass."

 Tim saw his opportunity.
 He already knew about composites.
 "So how much then?"